What can you do when your spouse won't listen to you? If you think your words are falling on deaf ears, it can take its toll on a marriage.

 Only the person in the other room can open the door.

 If your spouse has blinders on, won't listen, or admit to a problem in your marriage, then keep knocking on that door, slip notes underneath, and keep your own door open.
-However, if you are being emotionally hurt or physically abused, then you may have to distance yourself from that doorway.
+If you are being emotionally hurt or physically abused, however, then you may have to distance yourself from that doorway.

 Can You Make Your Spouse Listen?

 People want to know how to make a spouse listen.
-Bottom line, there's not a whole lot you can do to get your spouse to listen if he or she doesn't want to listen.
+Bottom line, there's not a whole lot you can do to get your spouse to listen if he or she doesn't want to.
 You cannot change anyone but yourself.
-You cannot force your mate to hear what you are saying or to understand how you are feeling if your partner don't want to.
+You cannot force your mate to hear what you are saying or to understand how you are feeling if they don't want to.
 Forcing or manipulating someone into counseling doesn't mean that they will truly listen to what a counselor has to say either.

 Getting Counseling When Your Spouse Won't Listen